happybits/testlandingpages/README.md

 ## 🛡️ Security

 - ✅ Sensitive files (README, .git, etc.) stay in root
-- ✅ Images folder is shared but not deployed with subfolders
+- ✅ Images centralized in pro/Images/ for security and maintainability
+- ✅ Smart fallback paths work for both localhost and production
 - ✅ Only landing page files are in subfolders
 - ✅ Each subfolder can be deployed independently
 - ✅ Creative assets are protected from direct web access
+- ✅ Single source of truth for all production images